Prof. Y Narahari

 Bangalore 560012, India

-The Centre for Brain Research is an autonomous centre of Indian Institute of Science with a goal to discover “how we can preserve cognitive functions during aging and reduce the burden of dementia through diagnosis and innovative interventions.”
-The establishment of CBR was made possible through a very generous philanthropic gift from Mr. Kris Gopalakrishnan and the co-founder of Infosys and his wife Mrs. Sudha Gopalakrishnan.
-This gift will support the activities of CBR and has enabled of its creation as an autonomous centre in close contact with Indian Institute of Science, which as we know is one of the premier Institutes in India.
+The Centre for Brain Research (CBR) is an autonomous centre of the Indian Institute of Science with a goal to discover “how we can preserve cognitive functions during aging and reduce the burden of dementia through early diagnosis and innovative, scientifically proven interventions.”
+The establishment of CBR was made possible through a very generous philanthropic gift from the Pratiksha Trust founded by Mr. Kris Gopalakrishnan (one of the co-founders of Infosys) and Mrs. Sudha Gopalakrishnan.
+The Pratiksha Trust has also generously funded the CBR Building in the IISc Campus.
+This magnificent munificence has very few parallels in the history of philanthropy in the Indian History.

-The uniqueness of CBR is also in the fact of our relationship with one of India’s, most premier Institute, namely the Indian Institute of Science.
-As has been mentioned often CBR works under the guidance and supervision of the Council of IISc and the Director of IISc is a Chairman of our Board.
-This unique relationship that we have transcends all aspects of research at CBR and we hope for even more closer interactions with the faculty and students of IISc.
-CBR is uniquely positioned as a centre funded through philanthropy but having close relationships with IISc thus, enabling and giving it flexibility and nimbleness as we strive to address difficult problems and make a difference.
+The uniqueness of CBR is also in the fact of our relationship with one of India’s premier research university, the Indian Institute of Science.
+It must be mentioned here that CBR works under the guidance and supervision of the Governing Council of IISc and the Director of IISc is the Chair CBR’s Governing Board.
+This unique relationship that we have subsumes all aspects of research at CBR and we hope for even more closer interactions with the faculty and students of IISc.
+CBR is uniquely positioned as a centre funded through philanthropy but having close relationships with IISc, thus enabling and giving it the flexibility and nimbleness as we strive to address important difficult problems and make a difference.